ssfsx17/sky-islands/readable.md

     his scholars publicly-executed for their failure, because the Adtextus only allows punishment to flow downwards.

+### The Emperor

+If the **Game Master** does not have enough time to write out who the Emperor is - or if the **Game Master** position is rotating - then roll a cubic die for a quick idea:

+1. The Emperor is bedridden and underweight, with biomechanical machinery and tubes sticking into him.
+A large biomechanical heart is behind him in his throne room, constantly beating with unnatural sounds, to keep the Emperor alive.
+The doors of the Imperial Palace are more like ventricles.
+Stretchy pulsing tubes of dark-red fluid are strewn across the walls and ceilings.
+As the Sky Islands bring the war to the Imperial Palace, the Emperor futilely whimpers, “How dare you harm me\!
+A god\!” and activates the self-destruct sequence of the entire continent.
+Now the Sky Islands and their inhabitants must use everything they have learned from the war to fly away and escape the explosion.
+Every sacrifice, every loss, every fallen comrade, every hard lesson, everything is put to use.
+2. The Emperor is impossibly young, having extended his life by hundreds of years through draining the life force of his greatest servants.
+He leads his Legions in the final battle, sallying forth from the Imperial Palace.
+He moves with impossible grace and cleaves multiple foes with one swordstroke.
+He is so powerful that he kills at least one Player Character.
+When the remaining Player Characters finally manage to inflict damage to him, his face is irreparably scarred, and he goes berserk.
+Once defeated, the souls of those drained explode out of his body and return to their original destinations.
+He rapidly decays into skin and bones, croaking “This is impossible\!”
+As he falls, the rest of the Empire realizes that it too will suffer this fate if it continues to stand and fight.
+3. There is no current Emperor.
+All previous public appearances of the alleged current Emperor were actually a magical illusion.
+In reality, the decisions have been made by the preserved brains of all previous Emperors, stuck in a gigantic machine that speaks with a booming voice.
+The machine’s casing is made of the original steles, tablets and monuments upon which the first Adtextus was inscribed.
+    The machine has enough magical power to be threatening to anyone who tries to get close enough to attack it.
+Once it is finally destroyed, all Imperials around the World are suddenly stricken with the guilt of all they have done and what they have supported.
+Some Imperials would rather kill themselves than have to live as equals with Islanders, let alone face any justice.
+4. The Emperor and his Guard are cowardly mortals who flee to another continent before the Sky Islands begin to threaten the Imperial Palace.
+In the other superficial nations, they serve as advisors in the establishment of exploitative systems, especially military ones.
+    So the fight must continue, but at least next time, the Sky Islands know how to break an Empire, and how to root out exploiters.
+5. The Emperor and Senate see that they are losing the conventional war.
+They decide to undo the ancient magical seals that keep the Destroyers of the Ancients at bay.
+The Destroyers are hungry, and start their unsealing by devouring the Emperor and the Senate.
+Once they emerge from the Imperial Palace, chewing on any Guards who tried to fight them, the Sky Islands quake with rage and sorrow at seeing these horrific bio-engineered beasts who ruined the World long ago.
+The Destroyers demonstrate their power to a new generation by turning parts of the Imperial Continent into burning wasteland, while severing other parts and casting them off into the ocean.
+This time, though, the Player Characters can fight the Destroyers and kill them for good.
+6. The Emperor makes his final declaration: “Our supremacy shall never be challenged\!”
+Then he unleashes the final power of the Adtextus, which was previously a secret held by him and the Senate.
+All Imperials who honestly believe in their supremacy, who refuse to change their ways, who sought out power over others using the Adtextus, are melted into flesh blobs and sucked towards the Imperial Palace, where they merge with the Emperor to form a gigantic angel-winged creature.
+The remaining Imperials see that the Sky Islands were right the whole time - this grotesque creature is the natural conclusion of an exploitative system.
+The creature must be fought at different locations on its body, until it finally falls.

 ## Intentionally Unanswered Questions

 Who is the current Emperor?
 Is this person putting any effort whatsoever